InValidFire/BERandomizer/README.md

 # BERandomizer
 Personal project aimed to randomize everything possible within Minecraft Bedrock Edition
 ## Current Features
+- Automatic updates (can be disabled in a future version)
 - Fully randomize all available recipes in BE 1.12, 1.13, and 1.14
     - Should support future recipes as they're added with little or no modification
 - Allows for multiple datasets
     - Can store 1.12, 1.13, and 1.14 behavior data
     - Lets you choose which one to randomize
-    - Should support randomizing custom data as well
+    - Supports randomizing custom data as well
         - Just drop it in it's own folder
-        - data/folder name/(extract behavior.zip here)
+        - data/DATASETNAME/(data contents)
-            - ex. data/Vanilla_Behavior_Pack_1.12.0/stuff
+            - ex. data/Vanilla-1.12/stuff
 - Generates based on seed
     - Input same seed, get the same results.
     - Accepts strings or numbers, go wild.
         - Y'all know how this works. :p
 ## Planned Features
+- Store both resource and behavior data
+	- Needed to start randomizing blocks
+- Settings
+    - Toggle automatic updates
+	- Choose file name
+	- Choose directory format
 - Add data values to documentation
 - Automatically download data if nothing is found
 - More error handling